enderversing/itp-blog/year/2024/fall/physical computing/weeks/week1.md

 I do think that the fascination with invisible, or immaterial interfaces goes back to [Wendy Chun's timeline](https://direct.mit.edu/books/oa-monograph/3341/Programmed-VisionsSoftware-and-Memory) of the quest for programmable machines.

-By design, computers (standard von Neumman computers bought at Best Buy) obscure their inner workings.
+By design, computers (standard von Neumann computers bought at Best Buy) obscure their inner workings.
 The trend is to do more of this, not less.

 ### Lab Notes